sushanthreddy29/sales-dashboard/README.md

 Getting Started
 To launch the development server, run:

-bash
-Copy
-Edit
 npm run dev
-# or
-yarn dev
-# or
-pnpm dev
-# or
-bun dev

 Afterwards, open http://localhost:3000 in your browser to see your application.

 You can begin editing by changing the app/page.tsx file, and your updates will be instantly reflected in the browser.